 Difficulty: The Eliza Fox Trail is not too difficult, especially heading south, since you're mostly hiking downhill; however, there are various ascends while hiking south.
 Hiking back north is more challenging, but isn't any worse than easy-to-moderate.

 Waterfalls: There are several tiny waterfalls along this trail, but the best of them run in the Spring.
-Within about 0.5 to 0.7 miles into the hike, you'll cross Squaw Run with an 8 to 10 foot rock ledge with a creek that trickles off of it - in the spring, the rock ledge acts as a waterfall.
+Within about 0.5 to 0.7 miles into the hike, you'll cross Sycamore Run with an 8 to 10 foot rock ledge with a creek that trickles off of it - in the spring, the rock ledge acts as a waterfall.
 Just behind it is another small waterfall about a foot and a half tall, so nothing special.
-Further into the hike, there's a man-made waterfall about 2 feet high which is just runoff from a reservoir - this one is located about 1.5 to 2 miles into the hike.
+Further into the hike, there's a human-made waterfall about 2 feet high which is just runoff from a reservoir - this one is located about 1.5 to 2 miles into the hike.